SEND Information & provision evaluation Report

 Children with Special Educational Needs and Disabilities (SEND)

-Our SENDCO leader at Horfield is Mr Ian Harvey.
-If you have any queries, please call into the School Office and make an appointment to see him.
+Our SENDCO leader at Horfield is Mrs Clare Duggan.
+If you have any queries, please call into the School Office and make an appointment to see her.

 1. How does Horfield Primary School know if children need extra help and what should I do if I think my child has Special Educational Needs?